Programs

 Sidney B. Williams, Jr Scholar Program

-For nearly two decades, the Sidney B. Williams, Jr. Scholar Program has provided financial support for diversity-minded students ethnic groups and who are exploring a career in IP law.
-Today, this program offers expanded support for STEM-educated individuals in efforts to secure a legal education and prepare for a career in patent law.
+For nearly two decades, the Sidney B. Williams, Jr. Scholar Program has provided financial support for students who are exploring a career in IP law.
+Today, this program offers expanded support students in efforts to secure a legal education and prepare for a career in patent law.
 It now offers counseling support, internship and clerkship assistance, and assistance securing membership in the patent bar.
 Scholars engage with experts and leaders in the patent law field during the law school admissions process and throughout their law school experience.

 You can learn more about the Sidney B. Williams, Jr. Scholar Program, including how you can become a part of this program by becoming a Scholar through the following link: